 Anyplace we go in the world, there are special people who have spent a lifetime honing the skills that allow them to share their culture and their inner life through music.
 Because musical thought uses a language that is deeper than words, it can become a universal human language.
 The meeting of skilled musicians from two different cultures promises to be one of the great joys of this trip.
 We expect that our musicians will be as blown away by the skill and dedication of the Balinese, as the local musicians will, in turn, be thrilled by the virtuosity and soul of our group of players.

 From top left to bottom right: Liv Taylor: songmeister, poet and philosopher with his guitar.
 Matt Szmela: violin virtuoso who wows in many styles.
-Diana Bogart: high-energy vocal diva who also rocks the piano and saxophone.
-Chip Mallari: a master of popular song, who along with multi-instrumentalist Matt Montgomery are the leaders of all aspects of our trips.
 Dean Parks: by some accounts, the most recorded guitar player in history.
 If you are doubtful, just google his discography.
+Next we have The One, the Only, Freddy Clarke, from Menlo Park.
+Then, the multi-instrumentalist Matt Montgomery, who along with his dad, Tom Montgomery, are the leaders of our trips.
 The House Band at Ubud Palace: one of the many groups of musicians ands dancers that will perform for us.
 Vince Littleton: our rhythm-master extraordinaire.
 Scott Thompson: the Bay Area’s best young bass player.
-And last, but not least, Jeff Sanford: for several years the woodwind wizard who has held Castles and Concerts together.
+And last, but not least, Jeff Sanford, for several years, our woodwind wizard.

 Flying to Bali: You don’t need a visa to visit Bali.
 Although there’s only a nine-hour difference on the clock (the same as Paris or London) between California and Bali, the fact that it is on the other side of the dateline makes for strange looking flight schedules.
 If you choose the most efficient flights, you will fly to Singapore with a couple of hours to change flights and then on to Bali.
 This will take just over 20 hours.
 But if you leave, for instance, on a Wednesday, and then cross the dateline, you will, most likely, arrive on Friday.
 This is pretty strange, but then consider the return flight.
 Depending on what time of day you leave, you may arrive home at the same time you left.
 Or even before!
 These are just tricks of clocks and calendars, but you should plan to check and recheck your flight schedules to make sure it all make sense.